 What further makes this platform unique is its Romeo for Intel Edison controller.
 This MCU is powered by the high performance of the Edison MPU which can run a Linux OS, and this gives the Devastator a brain with more processing power.

 The field of robotics is very broad, and there is no doubt that it has come to stay.
-There are many options for robot kits on the market, but this should be a good starting point for teens and adults to get started.
+There are many options for robot building kits on the market, but this should be a good starting point for teens and adults to get started.
+Robots can be a great gift idea for teens.